jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 sudo certbot renew --dry-run
 ```

-Now that you have a working cert, change your NGINX conig by
+Now that you have a working cert, change your NGINX config

 ```bash
 sudo nano /etc/nginx/sites-available/cloud.x_youromain.conf
 ```

-make it look like this:
+to make it look similar to this:
 [NGINX.conf](https://github.com/jameskimmel/Nextcloud_Ubuntu/blob/main/files/NGINX.conf)

 Don't forget to change the IPv4 192.168.1.2 and all the cloud.x_youromain.com variables.